-- Employability Plan (EP): A written agreement developed by a FEP in consultation with the participant.
-It is a case management tool that details a logical, sequential series of actions which becomes a blueprint for change to move the participant from dependency to self-sufficiency.
-The participant's occupational goal, precise tasks required of both the W-2 agency and the participant, and the supportive services needed are identified in the EP.
-With respect to Learnfare, the EP outlines the responsibilities and activities of the participant and child(ren) required to facilitate, maintain, and/or improve school enrollment and attendance. - Employment Ladder: The structure which symbolizes movement from supported work training activities to independent unsubsidized employment. - Employment Option: The W-2 employment ladder consists of the four employment options: Unsubsidized employment, Trial Job, Community Service Job, and W-2 Transition. - Employment Position: See W-2 Employment Position definition. - Equal Opportunity Coordinator: A person, designated by the Department, county agencies and boards, and other subcontractors, to coordinate efforts to comply with requirements for equal opportunity. - Equity Value: The wholesale value or a value estimated by a sales representative at a local business minus any encumbrances that are legal debts.
+- Electronic Case File (ECF): A paperless case file system used by W-2 and income maintenance agencies in Wisconsin.
+The system uses document imaging (scanning) to store case file materials in an electronic format. - Employability Plan (EP): A written agreement developed jointly by a FEP and participant that provides an outline of how the participant will achieve a specific employment goal or, if appropriate, a goal to obtain SSI and/or SSDI benefits and how the W-2 agency will assist. - Employment Ladder: The structure which symbolizes movement from supported work training activities to independent unsubsidized employment. - Employment Option: The W-2 employment ladder consists of the four employment options: Unsubsidized employment, Trial Job, Community Service Job, and W-2 Transition. - Employment Position: See W-2 Employment Position definition. - English as a Second Language (ESL): The study of the English language by nonnative English speakers, traditionally focused on listening, speaking, reading and writing skills. - Equal Opportunity Coordinator: A person, designated by the Department, county agencies and boards, and other subcontractors, to coordinate efforts to comply with requirements for equal opportunity. - Equity Value: The wholesale value or a value estimated by a sales representative at a local business minus any encumbrances that are legal debts.